 Originally composed of craftsman-style bungalows primarily built in the early 1900s, Chosewood Park is a growing neighborhood.

-Chosewood Park is the pilot site for Edible Neighborhood.
-In February 2013 two dozen fruit and nut trees were planted along the sidewalks of Chosewood Park.
-This was the beginning of the pilot project.
-The trees were followed by hundreds of edible flowers planted in the sidewalk strips.
-In March 2013 three dozen herbs were planted: rosemary, oregano, thyme.
-All planted along the sidewalks and curbsides of Chosewood, available to everyone to take a snip for cooking.
-The following winter saw the planting of blueberries, raspberries, grapes, and figs along the sidewalks.
+Chosewood Park was the pilot site for Edible Neighborhoods.
+In February 2013, two dozen fruit and nut trees were planted along the sidewalks, followed by hundreds of edible flowers.
+Shortly after, dozens of herbs were planted such as rosemary, oregano, and thyme.
+All was available for anyone to take a snip for cooking.
+You can also find blueberries, raspberries, grapes, and figs along the sidewalks.

 Edible Neighborhoods is a program designed to encourage community building, local food, and promote “permanent” planting.
 More information can be found on Edible Neighborhood's website.